phongvu009/data-warehouse-project/README.md

    This will list the most played songs in certian year
 3. what is the most played song by certain user
    This will give the list most listening song by an user

+## How to run
+Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.